zcky1990/cv-generator/README.md

 - A modern web browser (Chrome, Firefox, Safari, Edge)
 - No server or backend required - works entirely in the browser
-- No LaTeX installation needed - PDFs are generated client-side

 ## Browser Compatibility